-Although Rose finally clapped back at her, she realized how dire the situation was.
+Although Rose finally clapped back at her, she realized the dire situation.

 She finally came back down to Earth…..a little.

 Of course, after this is when Rose decides to GTFO out of there and find Jack, the one person who actually knows her and loves her for who she is.

 She left Ruth in a desperate attempt to get her back.

 Many feel Ruth was upset she was losing her meal ticket out of Rose leaving.

 Others feel she had a sense of reality and humanity kicked into her and were upset that her daughter may potentially get hurt on a sinking ship.

-I, for one, considering how Ruth was demanding she get onto the boat and not in a loving way, it was an order; it didn’t feel loving or compassionate.
+I, for one, consider how Ruth was demanding she gets onto the boat and not in a loving way, it was an order; it didn’t feel loving or compassionate.